Members of the Ferndale Museum receive 6 copies a year of Our Story magazine.

 National Register of Historic Places

-Answer: We use an extensive variety of sources to answer questions that our members and visitors have when looking for information about friends a family.
+We have outstanding resources for your genealogical research.
+We use an extensive variety of sources to answer questions that our members and visitors have when looking for information about friends a family.
 Here are a few:

-a. - People File.
+a. - People file.
 Index cards, quick identifications and dates.

-b. - Family File.
+b. - Family file.
 Clippings, photocopies,

 family trees, etc. in vertical file folders.